SIAT-INVS/CarlaFLCAV/FLResource/README.md

 ## FLResource: Federated Learning Resource Allocation
 Federated Learning Resource Allocation (FLResource) is based on Carla Simulation and CVXPY (See https://www.cvxpy.org/).
-FLResource can reproduce results in the following papers:

 ## Install dependencies
 ```